Robert L. Johnson

 Convicted sex offender Robert L. Johnson, of Missouri, is in trouble after being caught teaching children horseback riding lessons.
-The owner of Johnson’s Performance Horses, located in Miller, is charged with violating his probation for a third time.
+The owner of Johnson’s Performance Horses, located in Miller, is charged with violating his probation for the third time.

 Johnson was convicted in 2001 of molesting a 14-year-old horseback riding student in Connecticut.
 “The offender would fondle the minor child’s breasts and buttocks, there were also other accounts from various other complainants that described similar behavior and more severe,” the arrest affidavit states.